ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

    private extension fields.
 If so, the Aggregator MUST mark the input share as invalid with error `invalid_message`.

-1. If an Aggregator cannot determine if an input share is valid, it MUST mark the input share as invalid with error `report_dropped`.

-   For example, the report timestamp may be so far in the past that the state required to perform the check has been evicted from the Aggregator's storage.
+1. If an Aggregator cannot determine if an input share is valid--for example, the report timestamp may be so far in the past that the state required to perform the check has been evicted from the Aggregator's storage (see {{sharding-storage}} for details)--it MUST mark the input share as invalid with error `report_dropped`.
-   See {{sharding-storage}} for details.

 If all of the above checks succeed, the input share is valid.

 #### Example